You can have amazing content on your Instagram, but if your follower count is low it can make you feel like people just don’t care.

 Some of the more advanced follower buying platforms even offer packages, where the bot followers are automated to the point where they can like and comment on your posts.

-It can sound good, but in reality it will have very little impact .
-Bots won’t provide any meaningful value to your brand, provide you with feedback or do word-of-mouth (WOM) marketing for your brand.
+Bots simply won’t provide any meaningful value to your brand, provide you with feedback or do word-of-mouth (WOM) marketing for your brand.

 It’s true that not all bought followers are just bot accounts.
 You may have seen some platforms offering “authentic” or “genuine” followers.

-Still, they are basically not real followers since most of these types of accounts might have been created by real people, but are inactive.
+Still, they are not “real” followers.
+A lot of these types of accounts might have been created by real people, but are inactive.
 These types of accounts have been sold to follower buying platforms and won’t produce any real engagement with your brand.

-Even if the account is still being managed by a real person, they could be located anywhere in the world and have no actual motivation or reason to interact with your products and services.
+Even if the account is still being managed by a real person, they could be located anywhere in the world and have no actual motivation or reason to interact with your products and services — so what’s the point?

-Without interaction, there isn’t much point in having these followers.
-If anything, it can prove to be a negative for your brand as the inflated follower numbers can distort your other account metrics.
+Without interaction, there isn’t much point in having these type of followers on your account.
+If anything, it can prove to be a negative for your brand as the inflated follower numbers can distort your other account metrics and damage your brand reputation.

 Can You Buy Real Instagram Followers?